 #4 Never avoid critical notifications on Magento Admin panel

-As an admin user, we are used to avoid notifications in magento admin panel.
-We never read message in detail.
-Sometime magento send important security update notification to us.
-Make a practice to read magento notification in detail and do take necessary action.
+As an admin user, we are used to avoiding notifications in the Magento admin panel.
+We never read the message in detail.
+Sometimes Magento sends an important security update notification to us.
+Make a practice to read Magento notification in detail and do take necessary action.

 #5 Have best server environment

 Best server environment is one of the key parameters to run Magento shop securely without any hacking.

 You need to make sure that the server operating system is secure.
 For this surety, you need to check with your hosting provider to ensure that there is no unnecessary software running on the server.

 Use only secure communications protocol like SSH/SFTP/HTTPS to manage files, and disable FTP.
 Don’t open all port in server to for application access.
 It will allow a hacker to hack website easily.

 Magento includes .htaccess files to protect system files when using the Apache webserver.
 If you use a different web server such as Nginx, make sure that all system files and directories are protected.